 Why do we have USBC Trained Coaches?

-The importance of having a USBC Certified Coach in our Youth program is that there is consistency in HOW we coach and communicate with young bowlers.
+The importance of having USBC Trained Coaches in our Youth program is that there is consistency in HOW we coach and communicate with young bowlers.
 It brings added confidence to bowlers and parents knowing our coaches have been trained to coach.
 We’ve put in the time, it makes a difference!